Brian-J-Moe/vitalBayes/README.md

 ### 6. Integrated Three-Stage Workflow

 **The problem:** Life history parameters are typically estimated independently, ignoring biological connections.
-Birth size is estimated from embryo data, maturity from reproductive assessments, and growth from age-length pairs—each analysis producing point estimates and confidence intervals that don't propagate into downstream analyses.
+Birth size is estimated from embryo and/or neonatal data, maturity from reproductive assessments, and growth from age-length pairs.
+Each analysis producing point estimates and confidence intervals which don't propagate into downstream analyses.

 **Our solution:** vitalBayes implements an integrated workflow where